U.S. Supreme Court divided over gay, transgender employment protection

 “This has to stop.
 The more and more we give to the homosexual community, the more and more this nation is going to be destroyed,” said Jacob Phelps, 36, from Topeka, Kansas, who held a sign that read, “Jesus will return in wrath.”
 “It’s very easy in the workplace, shut your mouth, do what you’re supposed to do.”

-The court’s 5-4 conservative majority includes two justices appointed by President Donald Trump, whose administration has argued that Title VII does not cover sexual orientation or gender identity. [nL2N25X1JC]

-The arguments present the court with its first major test on gay and transgender rights since Trump appointed conservative Justice Brett Kavanaugh to replace Kennedy, with the four liberal justices sympathetic to LGBT rights.
+The arguments presented the court with its first major test on gay and transgender rights since Trump appointed Kavanaugh to replace Kennedy, with the four liberal justices sympathetic to LGBT rights.
 Kavanaugh, whose approach to gay rights is unclear, could provide a pivotal vote.

 A ruling in favor of the plaintiffs would give gay and transgender workers greater protections, especially in the 28 U.S. states that do not already have comprehensive measures against employment discrimination.
 A ruling against the plaintiffs would mean gay and transgender people in those states would have few options to challenge workplace discrimination.

-The court will hear two cases about gay people who have said they were fired due to their sexual orientation.
+The court heard two cases about gay people who have said they were fired due to their sexual orientation.
 One involves a former county child welfare services coordinator from Georgia named Gerald Bostock.
 The other involves a New York skydiving instructor named Donald Zarda.
 He died after the case began and the matter is being pursued by his estate.

-The third case involves a Detroit funeral home’s bid to reverse a lower court ruling that it violated Title VII by firing a transgender funeral director named Aimee Stephens after Stephens revealed plans to transition from male to female.
+It also heard a third case that involved a Detroit funeral home’s bid to reverse a lower court ruling that it violated Title VII by firing a transgender funeral director named Aimee Stephens after Stephens revealed plans to transition from male to female.

 Rulings in the cases are due by the end of June.